james2doyle/Lico/README.md

 I used the static server from the Luvit examples as a base and went from there.

+### How to run?

+Just do a `luvit server.lua` and you should be up and running.
+Take a look at the `config.json` to make sure that all the settings are correct for your system.

 ### How to create content?

 You can understand the basics by looking at the included content directory and just running the `server.lua` file and hitting the index page.